jeremytammik/tbc/a/1861_params_tiles_fts.md

 If not, you can definitely implement something yourself to retrieve the exact area that you wish to cover with tiles and run some kind of partitioning and optimisation algorithm on it to achieve the task you describe.

-First, some rather abstract theoretial research in this area:
+First, some rather abstract theoretical research in this area:

 - [Euclidean tilings by convex regular polygons](https://en.wikipedia.org/wiki/Euclidean_tilings_by_convex_regular_polygons)
 - [Tiling with rectangles](https://en.wikipedia.org/wiki/Tiling_with_rectangles)